- Updated: November 15, 2017

 - Custom Data Field

-Before you begin, make sure you have at least one List created inside your WhatCounts account for the form to add new subscribers to.
+Before you begin, make sure you have at least one List created inside your WhatCounts account for the form to add new contacts to.

 |Lightbox||A modal or popup that is centered over the website while the background is greyed out.
 Has more options for inputs (checkboxes, etc).|